AlixPartners: Lawsuits

 In 1990, Jack Sanders (great-grandson of Fred Sanders) and former co-owner Filipp Kreissel, filed a $6 million lawsuit against AlixPartners and a lender.
-The suit was thrown out of court by the judge during the first day of oral arguments in August 1990, saying the suit lacked merit.
+The suit was dismissed by the judge during the first day of oral arguments in August 1990, who found the suit lacked merit.

 In 2014, AlixPartners accused several executives exiting the firm to join McKinsey & Company of stealing trade secrets.

 In 2018, AlixPartners founder Jay Alix brought a lawsuit against McKinsey & Company, accusing the management consulting firm of misleading the bankruptcy courts about conflicts of interest.
+As of August 2023, McKinsey had lost its bid to end the racketeering litigation brought by Jay Alix.

 Awards

-The firm has received many awards and recognition for their work in the consulting space, including four of its consultants being selected as winners by the Turnaround Management Association (TMA) for its prestigious “Turnaround and Transaction of the Year” awards.
-AlixPartners ranked #1 in the category “Transformation & Restructuring” in the renowned German management consulting ranking by Dr. Dietmar Fink, Top Management Consultancies 2018 and ranked #1 in the category “Turnaround & Restructuring” in the Swiss "Management Consulting 2019" of Gesellschaft für Management und Beratung (WGMB).
+The firm has received many awards and recognition for their work in the consulting space, including four of its consultants being selected as winners by the Turnaround Management Association (TMA) for its prestigious "Turnaround and Transaction of the Year" awards.
+AlixPartners ranked No. 1 in the category "Transformation & Restructuring" in the renowned German management consulting ranking by Dietmar Fink, Top Management Consultancies 2018 and ranked No. 1 in the category "Turnaround & Restructuring" in the Swiss "Management Consulting 2019" of Gesellschaft für Management und Beratung (WGMB).

-AlixPartners has also been recognized as a “Best Firm to Work For” by Consulting magazine, and one of the Best Management Consulting Firms in 2018 by Forbes.
-In addition to those awards, AlixPartners earned a score of 100% each year (since 2018) in the Human Rights Campaign Foundation's Corporate Equality Index, ranking as one of the “Best Places to Work for LGBTQ Equality."
+AlixPartners has also been recognized as a "Best Firm to Work For" by Consulting magazine, and one of the Best Management Consulting Firms in 2018 by Forbes.
+In addition to those awards, AlixPartners earned a score of 100% each year (since 2018) in the Human Rights Campaign Foundation's Corporate Equality Index, ranking as one of the "Best Places to Work for LGBTQ Equality".